jasuperior/smpl/README.md

 Although our goals are very different from [sweet.js](http://www.sweetjs.org), I thought their approach to syntax makes it easier to construct these patterns-- thus, I have borrowed quite a few syntax choices from that library.
 Again, I definitely recommend you take a look to get an idea of what you'll be able to do here.

+*This is not a fork*,  just thoroughly inspired.

 ## Getting Started
 Simply install the package globally to get the command line tool